aspose-font/Aspose.Font-Documentation/net/font-converter/eot/_index.md

 1. Open `EOT` font.
 2. Notify the output settings for the `WOFF` font.
-3. Fulfill the fon conversion.
+3. Fulfill the font conversion.

 {{< highlight csharp >}}
     // Open eot font